Top 5 Winter Plumbing Myths

 1. Disconnect all hoses and attachments from your garden faucet before it gets below freezing.

-2. Cover all of your outdoor faucets with an insulated faucet cover or something similar.
+2. Cover all your outdoor faucets with an insulated faucet cover or something similar.

 3. Tankless water heaters can’t freeze because they are designed to protect themselves.

 Two main overlooked points about this concept put it on our list.
-The first is that there is no way tankless waters can protect the plumbing pipes connected to the unit itself.
+The first is that tankless water cannot protect the plumbing pipes connected to the unit itself.

-Many times tankless water heaters are installed in vulnerable, unheated areas like attics, garages, and exterior walls.
-This is also known as outside of the building envelope.
+Many times, tankless water heaters are installed in vulnerable, unheated areas like attics, garages, and exterior walls—this is also known as outside the building envelope.
 It is especially common to see exterior tankless cabinets recessed into the brick walls of newer homes built in Frisco and McKinney neighborhoods.
 While the tankless unit may protect itself from freezing, a freeze can easily still occur in the pipes directly under that unit.

-The second misconception is that gas-fired tankless water heaters are reliable because gas service is more reliable than electric service.
+The second misconception is that gas-fired tankless water heaters are reliable because gas service is more reliable than electric.

-Actually, tankless water heaters rely on both electricity and gas service to run, unlike tank-style gas water heaters.
-If the electricity goes out to the home and there is not a battery or generator backup for the tankless, then it will simply not work to heat water or protect itself from freezing.
+Unlike tank-style gas water heaters, tankless water heaters rely on both electricity and gas service to run.
+If the electricity goes out to the home and there is no battery or generator backup for the tankless, then it will simply not work to heat water or protect itself from freezing.

 Picture of an external tankless water heater recessed in the brick